-Who can award What for When and How All teaching staff or support staff who work with students Positive Point Various categories eg Great questions/Trying hard Homework OR Classwork 1 point when a student produces work that is above and beyond what they or their set usually produces.
-The aim is to recognise when students are working hard and to reward that effort in order to foster a growth mindset (as outlined by Carol Dweck's work outlined in Appendix 1) Using Class Charts All staff Positive point Various categories Eg Citizenship/Extra- curricular sport As above Event Organisers. e.g.: Open Day, Charity Fund Raising, Helping at Parents' evenings Team organisers. eg Sports Teams representing the College Production / Performance / Exhibition organisers. eg Orchestra, Choir, Dance and Drama production members, Exhibiting Artists etc Positive point(s) Various categories Eg Going above and beyond/Extra- curricular performing Between 1 and 4 points at the discretion of organiser
+Who can award What for When and How All teaching staff or support staff who work with students Positive Point Various categories e.g. Be Prepared Be Kind, Be Respectful, Be Engaged.
+1 point when a student produces work that is above and beyond expectation.
+The aim is to recognise when students are working hard and to reward that effort in order to foster a growth mindset Using Class Charts All staff Positive point Various categories e.g. Be Prepared Be Kind, Be Respectful, Be Engaged.
+As above Event Organisers. e.g.: Open Day, Charity Fund Raising, Helping at Parents' evenings Team organisers. eg Sports Teams representing the College Production / Performance / Exhibition organisers. eg Orchestra, Choir, Dance and Drama production members, Exhibiting Artists etc Positive point(s) Various categories e.g. Be Prepared Be Kind, Be Respectful, Be Engaged.
+Between 1 and 4 points at the discretion of organiser

-PLEASE NOTE: if you run a team, orchestra etc it can be set up as a "class" on Class Charts.
-Please see GA for more details.
+PLEASE NOTE: if you run a team, orchestra etc. it can be set up as a "class" on Class Charts.
+Please see the Deputy Headteacher (Pastoral) for more details.

-Who can award What for When and How All staff where appropriate Reading Using Class Charts category - Extended Reading Extensive rewards for reading are also issued through the Library and English teams for Accelerated Reading which include for example queue buster prizes Year Heads Assistant Year Heads Heads of Department SLT Improvement - Behaviour Improvement - Attendance Improvement - Effort Incentive award at HOD/HOY discretion
+Who can award What for When and How All staff where appropriate Reading Using Class Charts category - 'Being Engaged' for Extended Reading Extensive rewards for reading are also issued through the Library and English teams for Accelerated Reading which include for example queue buster prizes Year Heads Assistant Year Heads Heads of Department SLT Improvement - Behaviour Improvement - Attendance Improvement - Attendance Improvement - Effort Incentive award at HOD/HOY discretion

-Class Charts is managed by the Deputy Principal (Curriculum).
+Class Charts is managed by the Deputy Headteacher (Pastoral).